Subscribe Subscribe | Subscribe Comments RSS

 As we are liberated from our own fear, our presence automatically liberates others.

 How about you?
-Are there any areas in your life where you are under achieving because you have fear of who you will become or what you will do?
+Are there any areas in your life where you are under achieving because of the fear of who you will become or what you will do?

 That is a real good question you are asking.
 The truth is that I never looked at it that way, but it certainly hits me right in the face like it did to you.
 I guess this fear blocks a lot of good things coming into our lives.